Comanche war party by Richard Luce, courtesy of First People.

 Camp Cooper, Texas, established in 1856, was a collection of tents and makeshift buildings made of mud, stone, and wood.

-A building dating from the early 1850s, probably constructed with fragments of post structures, stands in the vicinity of the southern edge of the parade ground.
+A building dating from the early 1850s, probably constructed from fragments of post structures, stands near the southern edge of the parade ground.
 The present privately owned ranch house, a mile to the east, contains stones and glass from the camp.
 Permission to visit the site, which involves wading across the hip-deep Clear Fork of the Brazos River, should be obtained from the ranch owners.
 The site of the old camp is on a privately owned ranch in the vicinity of Fort Griffin State Park, which is on U.S. 283.
-The site is accessible on foot only.
+The site is accessible only on foot.

 Also See: